Key takeaways

 • Maintenance, storage, and insurance can add thousands of dollars in annual expenses that need to be accounted for before purchasing a boat.

-Each year, Americans spend over $49 billion between boats, marine products and service, so it’s safe to say we love boating.
-But owning a boat is an expensive endeavor.
-Outside of the purchase cost, maintenance costs, insurance and other extras can set you back by several thousand more a year.
+Americans spend over $49 billion annually on boats, marine products and services.
+It’s safe to say we love boating.
+However, owning a boat is an expensive endeavor.
+Beyond the sticker price, maintenance costs, insurance and other extras can set you back by several thousand more a year.

-Buying a boat can be a fun investment, but there are several factors to consider before applying for a loan.
+Buying a boat can be a fun investment, but consider these factors before applying for a loan.

 5 factors to consider before applying for a boat loan